 Below are teaching tools to present a class on “Making the Record.”
-This is one of NCRF’s major programs, and these tools are designed so that they can be used as is, or reporters may refine them to suit their own style or to adapt them to the type of presentation.
+This is one of NCRF’s major programs, and these tools are designed so that they can be used as is.
+Reporters may choose to refine them to suit their own style or adapt them to the type of presentation.

 This presentation outline is for the presenter’s use and reference only.
-It’s not a handout.
+It is not a handout.

 PowerPoint on Making the Record

-In this PowerPoint you may customize this presentation with your own information.
+In this PowerPoint you may customize the presentation with your own information.